 - Brainstorm environmental issues currently being experienced around the world, in Europe, and in our countries and communities;

 - Focus on environmental issues that are being felt in our local communities, select one;

 - Identify the cross-curricular areas of knowledge and skills that are required to better understand the chosen environmental issue;

-- Reflect on our own learning and how this could be applied with our students.
+- Reflect on our own learning and how this could be applied to our students.

 Day 3 – Service Learning

 - What Service-Learning is… and is not;